nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

 A critical task for application security is authenticating and authorizing users accessing your app and its associated local or remote data.
 In this article we'll touch on some options that can help get you get auth up and running.

 ##Azure App Service Auth and Azure Mobile Apps
-[Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is a suite of services designed to help you build great web and mobile apps.
-Cordova can directly benefit from these same features and also has the added benefit of being JavaScript based and therefore can easily take advantage of the [JSON based REST APIs](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx) even when a client library is not directly available including [O365](http://dev.office.com/getting-started/office365apis) and other Azure services.
-[Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) are mobile integrated client apps that take advantage of features within the broader Azure App Service along with some additional useful features and client libraries.
+[Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is a suite of services designed to help you build great web and mobile apps. <!--Cordova can directly benefit from these same features and also has the added benefit of being JavaScript based and therefore can easily take advantage of the [JSON based REST APIs](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx) even when a client library is not directly available including [O365](http://dev.office.com/getting-started/office365apis) and other Azure services. --> [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) are mobile integrated client apps that take advantage of features within the broader Azure App Service along with some additional useful features and client libraries.

 A core first step in accessing all of these great services, however, is authorizing users both to access the app for the app to then access data in the cloud.
 Fortunately, the Cordova plugin for Azure Mobile Apps has an unified authentication interface that currently supports authenticating against Azure Active Directory, Facebook, Google, Twitter, and Microsoft accounts.
 The unified interface means that you're abstracted from downstream changes and can expect additional provider options and features in the future to streamline things even more.